scivision/GLOW/README.md

 basicmpi     |   basic MPI GLOW example

-Note the `*mpi` examples are only creates if MPI is installed on your PC/system.
+Note the `*mpi` examples are only created if MPI is installed on your PC/system.

 ### MPI Prereq
 Allows parallel execution of GLOW Fortran code for HPCC.